AVSAIKUMARREDDY/Complete-Blockchain-with-python/CONTRIBUTING.md

 - The project is designed to be beginner friendly.
 There are some conscious trade-offs that I've made to keep it simple (as compared to a real-world blockchain project like Bitcoin which will involve a lot of intricacies).
 - The coding style is analogous to PEP-8.
 It's not strictly followed, but please do keep existing style in mind while writing code and as many comments as possible (so that it's easier for others to understand).

-Lastly, thanks for considering to contribute to the project.
+Lastly, i wanna thanks to satwikkansal.
+I have taken some part of the code from him and added some functionalities on top of it like digital signature and cryptography concepts.
+This is his github profile you can visit https://github.com/satwikkansal.